OldEys/learning_git/readme.md

 ## hello git !!
-This are my modifications !
+These are my modifications !